kthrn22/Predict-Binding-Affinity-using-GNN/README.md

 # Predict-Binding-Affinity-using-GNN

-Binding affinity is the strength of the binding interaction between a biomolecule (protein or RNA) and its ligand partner (drug).
+Binding affinity is the strength of the binding interaction between a biomolecule (e.g. protein or RNA) and its ligand partner (e.g. drug or inhibitor).
+Using binding affinity as measurement can help design drugs that bind selectively to their target.
 This project aims to predict the binding affinity of protein-ligand complexes using Graph Neural Networks, and the model is implemented based on the method in [Predicting drug-target interaction using 3D structure-embedded graph representations from graph neural networks](https://arxiv.org/abs/1904.08144)

 ## Model's Architecture

-* Embedding the 3D structure of a protein-ligand complex
+* Embed the 3D structure of a protein-ligand complex

-$\mathbf{A}^1$ adjacency matrix for covalent bond (only consider intramolecular forces)
+$\mathbf{A}^1$: adjacency matrix for covalent bond (only consider intramolecular forces)

 $$
 \begin{split}